williambrady/portfolio/README.md

 ### Scalable AWS Solution ###

 If there is an potential for data growth or requirements for faster access, the deployment can be scaled out to include AWS RDS.

-### Cheapest Azure Solution ###

-- Microsoft Azure Blob Storage to house the file, converted from CSV to JSON before deposit
-- Microsoft API Gateway to front-end the requests and enforce authentication
-- ETL of files as needed

-### Scalable Azure Solution ###

-- SQL Server
-- Microsoft API Gateway to front-end the requests and enforce authentication
+In this scenario, a method to load the initial data into RDS would be required.
+This could be handled via Lambda or EC2.
+Optionally, one could attempt to  write the initial data set into a MySQL backup format (Percona Xtrabackup) that can be consumed at deployment time for the load process.
+The challenge with this scenario would be to create the loader platform and expire it, so a single-execution Lambda would be preferable to an EC2 instance from a cost perspective.

+Once the RDS isntance is online and the data is loaded, change the Lambda to query RDS instead of S3 Select.
+The rest of the stack is relatively unchanged.